roytang/blog/content/post/2012/06/grand-prix-manila-2012.md

 &nbsp;

 Aside from the main event, another thing I participated in during the second day was the Magic Rules Challenge!
 This was a fun thing they had where they set up a booth manned by a couple of judges.
 You could go up to them (no entrance fee) and answer up to three rules questions in a row.
 If you get questions right, you get foil cards!
 Well, the foil cards I won weren't very useful or valuable, but I had a lot of fun with the rules questions themselves, I really enjoy that stuff.
 I'd hang out there between rounds not only to join but also to watch other people play.
-The questions ranged in difficulty from quite easy (&#8220;You play {{< card >}}Grim Lavamancer{{< /card >}}'s activated ability and your opponent uses {{< card >}}Tormod's Crypt{{< /card >}}, how much damage is dealt?&#8221;) to an actual layers + {{< card >}}Humility{{< /card >}} question!
+The questions ranged in difficulty from quite easy ("You play {{< card >}}Grim Lavamancer{{< /card >}}'s activated ability and your opponent uses {{< card >}}Tormod's Crypt{{< /card >}}, how much damage is dealt?&#8221;) to an actual layers + {{< card >}}Humility{{< /card >}} question!
 It was a nice relaxing change of pace to play between rounds to take some pressure off.<figure style="width: 540px" class="wp-caption aligncenter">

 [<img title="My crappy foil winnings from the Magic Rules Challenge" src="https://lh5.googleusercontent.com/-NEifeaklwiU/T-CgiPLMfHI/AAAAAAAAAOg/MXDnqpjQZyo/s720/IMG_20120619_235315.jpg" alt="" width="540" height="720" />][2]<figcaption class="wp-caption-text">My crappy foil winnings from the Magic Rules Challenge</figcaption></figure>